-We've currently tested five Ultimate Ears speakers.
+We've currently tested six Ultimate Ears speakers.
 Ultimate Ears is an American brand that manufactures audio products like speakers, headphones, and earbuds.
-Their speakers tend to be very well-built and portable, making them well-suited for outdoor use.
+Their speakers are very well-built and portable, making them well-suited for outdoor use.
 Also, many are compatible with the Ultimate Ears app, which has some sound customization features like a graphic EQ.
 Ultimate Ears speakers often don't have voice assistant support or Wi-Fi compatibility.
-Below you’ll find our recommendations for the best UE Bluetooth speakers we’ve tested.
+Below, you’ll find our recommendations for the best UE speakers we’ve tested.

 Ultimate Ears offers quite a few speakers for a variety of uses.
 Generally, they're very well-built and designed for outdoor use, but they don't have voice assistant support.
-These Bluetooth speakers often have a wide and spacious soundstage, but they may lack low bass.
+These Bluetooth speakers often have a wide and spacious soundstage.
+However, they lack some low-bass.
 Thankfully, quite a few let you customize their sound profiles using the graphic EQ in the Ultimate Ears app.